Skip to content

 In Brief

-The Dixon 2024 study of 4,005 U.S. adults found that 4.6% meet clinical criteria for misophonia — approximately 12 million Americans — with 78.5% reporting some degree of sound sensitivity.
-International data from the UK (18%), Turkey (12.8%), India (15-23%), and China (20%) confirms misophonia as a global phenomenon, while fewer than 10 specialist centres worldwide defines a massive treatment gap.
+The Dixon 2024 study of 4,005 U.S. adults found that 4.6% met clinical-level criteria for misophonia, approximately 12 million American adults, with 78.5% reporting some degree of sound sensitivity.
+International estimates vary widely because tools and thresholds differ, but the treatment and recognition gap remains clear.

 For most of its history, misophonia existed without numbers.
 The data is now arriving.
 And it tells a story of a condition far more prevalent than the medical system's capacity to treat it.